 The southwest end of Hatteras Island began receding dramatically around 1993, when the inlet was only 0.35 miles wide.
-Running parallel on the backside of the island, the traditional "direct route" to the inlet gorge was maintained by the USACE until winter/spring 2013 when it became impossible for the USACE to safely maintain.
+Running parallel behind the island, the traditional "direct route" to the inlet gorge was maintained by USACE until the winter/spring of 2013 when it became impossible for the USACE to safely maintain.
 During that time a USACE-contracted pipeline dredge was overwhelmed while performing dredging operations.
-The shoaling occurred faster than the dredge could remove the material, resulting in treacherous conditions that nearly sank the vessel.
-Government-owned dredges (sidecast and special purpose) worked from June 2013 to August 2013 to reestablish safe navigation.
-To maintain operations and access, NC Department of Transportation (NCDOT) ferry service and local mariners began utilizing the horseshoe route to access Ocracoke Island.
+The shoaling occurred faster than the dredge could remove the material, resulting in treacherous conditions that did not allow safe dredging operations in an open water environment.
+The contractor was allowed to suspend dredging operations without completing maintenance of the channel because of the conditions.
+Once the contract dredging was suspended, Government-owned dredges (sidecast and special purpose hopper) worked from June 2013 to August 2013 to try to maintain safe navigation, which was later deemed unmaintainable.
+The NC Department of Transportation (NCDOT) ferry service and local mariners then began utilizing the horseshoe route to access Ocracoke Island in order to maintain operations.